jacobobryant/biff/libs/datastar/docs/api/com.biffweb.datastar.md

 signals.
 Underscores are used as a keyword segment separator so that the signals map can contain namespaced keywords; see `signals-json`.

-Reads the :biff.datastar/client-tab-id signal and turns it into a UUID v5 scoped by :biff.datastar/get-user-id which defaults to (:uid session).
+If session middleware is installed, sets :biff.datastar/tab-id to a UUID v5 generated from the :biff.datastar/client-tab-id signal and an ID from the session. `tab-id` can be safely used as a primary key for backend state.

-The new UUID is set on :biff.datastar/tab-id on the request and can safely be used as a primary key for backend tab state.
+`tab-id` is scoped by (:uid session) by default, configurable via :biff.datastar/get-user-id.
+If the user ID is nil, an ID is generated and stored on (:anon-id session).
+If session middleware is not installed, `tab-id` is not set.

 If a :biff.datastar/anti-forgery-token signal is set, the x-csrf-token request header is set to its value.